sib-swiss/dh-mr-mark16/THIRD-PARTY-NOTICE.md

 BOKAREIS NOTICES, INFORMATION, AND LICENSE BEGIN HERE
 ******************************************************************************
-Fount created by Prof. Carla Falluomini, University of Perugia (IT), in licence [GNU GPL v.3.0](https://www.gnu.org/licenses/gpl-3.0.fr.html)
+Fount created by Prof. Carla Falluomini, University of Perugia (IT), in licence [GNU GPL v.3.0](https://www.gnu.org/licenses/gpl-3.0.fr.html).
+Inquiries about BOKAREIS have to be addressed to  <carla_falluomini@hotmail.com>
 ******************************************************************************
 END OF BOKAREIS NOTICES, INFORMATION, AND LICENSE